-Lecture Assignments-The lecture assignment will consist of completing working papers while viewing instructor lecture videos.
-On these videos the instructor will be guiding students through demonstration problems using the working papers.
-Students will bring the completed working papers to class on the day the chapter is covered (according to the schedule above), and they will be graded by the instructor.
+Lecture Assignments-For each chapter, students will complete a Lecture Assignment while viewing videos of the instructor working demonstration problems.
+Students will then bring the completed Lecture Assignment to the instructor on the due date presented on the Course Schedule.
 The lecture assignments are worth 20 points per chapter, with 10 of these points earned by attending class to complete the in-class portion of the assignment.